Chapter · Temple · 2 Nights

 Within these two nights

-• Temple gongyang (meals)
+• Temple gongyang (meals), taken in silence

 • Two nights in temple quarters (included)